 How to Afford Homeschooling on a Single Income

-Unless the main breadwinner in your family is on a good income, you’ll probably find yourself making choices that involve a considerable sacrifice in order for you to make homeschooling affordable.
+Unless the primary breadwinner in your family is on a good income, you’ll probably find yourself making choices that involve a considerable sacrifice for you to make homeschooling affordable.

-- selling a house, and moving into a cheaper house with cheaper mortgage repayments,
+• selling a house, and moving into a cheaper home with cheaper mortgage repayments,

-- foregoing expensive holidays for fewer vacations or less expensive options,
+• foregoing expensive holidays for fewer vacations or less costly options,

-Depending on what the main breadwinner earns, you can see the cost of home educating is high and requires many sacrifices.
-At this point, it might be useful to read all the reasons to homeschool in order to assure yourself that it’s going to be worth it (and it is!).
+Depending on what the primary breadwinner earns, you can see that home education costs are high and require many sacrifices.
+At this point, it might be helpful to read all the reasons to homeschool to assure yourself that it’s going to be worth it (and it is!).

 Is Homeschooling Too Expensive?

 While home education costs will never be cheaper than public school, consider the point that the education your children will get at home will likely be vastly superior to that of a public school.
-(There are also a plethora of other advantages that come when you choose the former option.)
+(Many other advantages come when you choose to homeschool.)

-With a little frugal penny-minding, home education is definitely affordable.
-You can do many things to cut your costs like opting for a free curriculum or hunting down inexpensive resources.
+You can do many things to cut your costs, like opting for a free curriculum or hunting down inexpensive resources.
 Essentially, home education is as expensive as you want to make it.

 For example, you can make homeschooling more affordable by choosing a free curriculum, like Easy Peasy.
-If you’re on a tight budget, you really don’t need a paid curriculum like Abeka or BJU (although, if you have wads of money lying around, I’d definitely choose a paid curriculum).
+If you’re on a tight budget, you don’t need a paid curriculum like BJU or Abeka (although, if you have the funds, I’d choose a paid curriculum like BJU).

 The advantage of homeschooling is parents can buy, borrow or rent books from different sources such as friends or libraries, depending on their budget.
-These books can be reusable with subsequent children.
-(My parents bought us our own Abeka workbooks but kept the same teachers manual for use with all three children).
+In addition, these books can be reusable with subsequent children.
+(My parents bought us our own Abeka workbooks but kept the same teacher’s manual for all three children).

 Homeschooling Cost for One Year